aydincpp/software_graphics_api/README.md

 This project is a software renderer written from scratch in C99 for Linux.
 It has no dependencies and only works with the CPU.
 I started this project because I wanted to learn how the graphics API processes pixels.
-After reading a few blog posts about the graphics pipeline, I still couldn't understand "EXACTLY" what was going on, so I decided to implement a small graphics API from scratch.
+After reading a few blog posts about the graphics pipeline, I still couldn't understand "EXACTLY" what was going on, so I decided to implement a small graphics pipeline from scratch.
 I will document everything I learn, you can read it if you want.

 ## What's a Frame?